-\Rightarrow If the child is shocked or clearly very ill arrange for admission to ITU/High dependency.
+$\Rightarrow$ If the child is shocked or clearly very ill arrange for admission to ITU/High dependency unit.

-\Rightarrow If admitted to metabolic/general ward make a careful clinical assessment including blood pressure and a Glasgow coma score (for details click here) even if the patient does not appear encephalopathic.
-This allows other staff to recognise if the child deteriorates, particularly around the time of a change of shift, the new team will recognise any change.
+$\Rightarrow$ If admitted to metabolic/general ward make a careful clinical assessment including blood pressure and even if the patient does not appear encephalopathic enter a Glasgow coma score (for details click here).
+This is very important since should the child deteriorate particularly around the time of a change of shifts, the new team will recognise any change.

-The following blood tests should be done:
+The following tests should be done:

+BLOOD: pH and gases

+Ammonia

-pH and gases Glucose (laboratory and bedside strip test) Urea & electrolytes Full blood count Blood culture
+Glucose (laboratory and bedside strip)

+Urea and electrolytes

+Calcium, Phosphate and Alkaline phosphatase

+Full blood count

+Lactate

+Amylase/lipase (if pancreatitis a possibility)

+Blood spot acylcarnitines

+Blood culture

+URINE TESTS ketones